CMS Wire. See original article here.

-At a time when 100 plus enterprise file sync and share (EFSS) vendors are all racing to bang out new features, code connectors to third-party apps, customize their offerings for various vertical markets and partner-up with everyone who will partner back, Syncplicity is focused on something else — making sure that everyone who touches its product falls in love, spreads the love and remains in love.
+At a time when 100 plus enterprise file sync and share (EFSS) vendors are all racing to bang out new features, code connectors to third-party apps, customize their offerings for various vertical markets and partner-up with everyone who will partner back, Syncplicity by Axway is focused on something else — making sure that everyone who touches its product falls in love, spreads the love and remains in love.

-Sure, Syncplicity runs some snazzy marketing promos like “Love at First Swipe,” but its game is much bigger than that because a download or even huge enterprise sale doesn’t mean much unless workers actually use the EFSS service.
+Sure, Syncplicity by Axway runs some snazzy marketing promos like “Love at First Swipe,” but its game is much bigger than that because a download or even huge enterprise sale doesn’t mean much unless workers actually use the EFSS service.

-And this is important not only to EMC Syncplicity but also to the IT Manager who pays its bill.
+And this is important not only to EMC Syncplicity by Axway but also to the IT Manager who pays its bill.
 After all, IT's job is to is to manage content as it is being stored and shared and if workers default to their favorite consumer-grade solution instead of the one that’s been provisioned by IT, the enterprise has lost control of its assets.

 This is exactly what happens all too often.
 Groups of workers move corporate assets to the cloud via their favorite consumer-grade service, without the company’s knowledge or permission — hence the term “shadow IT.”
 And the way that many IT Managers have tried to reel-in rogue workers in the past is by blocking access to sites like Dropbox, MediaFire, 4Shared and such.